Skip to content

 Exterior of a semi circular shaped two-storey building of light grey stone with arched windows and a domed turret on the left hand side.
 It is a very sunny day with clear blue sky behind.
 Kingston Upon Hull, Northern England

-Named the UK City of Culture in 2017, Hull is full of history and culture.
-The city has long been an important trading and port town so there are many historical landmarks celebrating this.
-But recent regeneration has created a modern feel when visiting too.
-It’s the perfect blend of old and new.
+Hull is a perfect blend of city and countryside.
+Named the UK City of Culture in 2017, it’s full of history and culture.
+The city has long been an important trading and port town, so there are many historical landmarks celebrating this.
+But recent regeneration has created a modern feel when visiting, too.

 8. Sheffield